GEOG 586

 • Week 10: 3 points for your involvement in discussions of the final projects

 Below is an outline of the weekly project activities for the term-long projects.
 You should refer back to this page periodically as a handy guide to the project 'milestones'.
-NOTE: I highly recommend keeping a regular diary of your activities on the term-long project.
+NOTE: I highly recommend keeping an ongoing journal of your activities on the term project.
 If you do this carefully enough, then the final report for the project should almost write itself!

 Term Project: Breakdown of Week by Week Activities